mtorre4580/design-patterns-js/singleton/README.md

 # Singleton Pattern

-- Design pattern that restricts the instantiation of a class and ensures that only one instance of the class exists
+- Pattern that restricts the instantiation of a class and ensures that only one instance of the class exists

 ## Example